kubermatic/docs/content/kubeone/v1.5/guides/all-in-one-node/_index.en.md

 ## How to remove the default control plane taint?

-In order to remove the default tains from the control plane Nodes we need to ether edit the terraform output (in case when it's in use) or to specify empty tains array in the YAML.
+In order to remove the default taints from the control plane Nodes we need to ether edit the terraform output (in case when it's in use) or to specify empty tains array in the YAML.